 The Minnesota Teen Driver’s Licensing Roadmap

 Getting a license in Minnesota is a multi-step journey.
-We’ve broken it down into three phases to help you and your teen stay on track.
+I’ve broken it down into three phases to help you and your teen stay on track.
+If you have any questions, email me at guardiandrivingmn@gmail.com or send a text to 651-252-4830.

 Before your teen can hop in the driver’s seat, they need their Learner’s Permit.